Common questions

 How is the auction price determined?

-It starts at 80% of the equivalent retail charter price for that route and aircraft, then drops on a fixed schedule: 60% at 18 hours before departure, 40% at 12 hours, ~17% at 8 hours, ~13% at 6 hours, ~8% at the floor (4 hours before departure).
-The auction can never clear below your original cost basis — if no one claims by the floor, you get a full refund of the taxes you paid.
+It starts at 60% of the equivalent retail charter price for that route and aircraft, then steps down on a fixed schedule: 50% at 18 hours before departure, 40% at 12 hours, 32% at 8 hours, 28% at 6 hours, 25% at the floor (4 hours before departure).
+The 25% floor exists because the operator still has direct costs on the leg — fuel, crew time, FBO fees, segment charges, FET.
+Below that the auction expires and you get a full refund of the taxes you originally paid.
+Most clearings happen between 30% and 40% of retail.

 Should I claim flights I'm not sure about?